There are several types of mites that can invade the ear canals

 What are the symptoms?

-Puppies and kittens with ear mites will scratch around their ears and/or shake their heads.
+Kittens and puppies with ear mites will scratch around their ears and/or shake their heads.
 The amount of scratching and shaking depends on the severity of the mite infestation.
 With more advanced infestations, the ear canals will bleed and either fresh or dried blood will appear inside the canal.
 Dried blood resembles coffee grounds.
 If you peer into your pet's ears and notice a build-up of a material that looks like coffee grounds, then your pet probably has ear mites, although a bacterial and/or yeast infection is also a possibility.

 Ear mites are very common, but still serious.
 Left untreated, they severely damage the ear canals and eardrum and can cause permanent hearing loss.